HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_16/work.md

 Your trouble is you are obsessed with work!
 You are a workaholic.

-She is obsessed with personal hygiene and washes constanly.
+She is obsessed with personal hygiene and washes constantly.

 The dentist stresssed the need for good oral hygiene.